I-GUIDE/data-catalog-archive/schema/core.md

 ### Spatial Coverage

-[Schema:spatialCoverage](https://schema.org/spatialCoverage) is a property of the `CreativeWork` class that is used to indicate the location for which the content is valid.
-This can also be used to indicate the focus area of the content.
+[Schema:spatialCoverage](https://schema.org/spatialCoverage) is a property of the `CreativeWork` class used to indicate the focus area of the record's content and to document the location for which the record's content is valid.
 This should be expressed using the [Schema:Place](https://schema.org/Place) subtype.
-There are numerous ways to describe the location of content, below are several common ones.
+There are numerous ways to describe the spatial coverage of a record's content, but below are several common ones.

 A generic location may look like this: